-A single stag-horn sprouted from Ayxin’s ivory stump, crackling with incandescent motes of sizzling lightning.
+A single stag-horn sprouted from Ayxin's ivory stump, crackling with incandescent motes of sizzling lightning.
 Her pearlescent scales took on a delicate shade of ultramarine as her irises became iridescent and cruel.
-Her garb, which had been complexly stitched sheets of Emperor-Moth silk woven by Ryxi, immolated as she abandoned her orthodoxical draconian form, sprouting feathered wings of scintillating jade shimmering with metallic citrine.
+Her garb, complexly stitched sheets of Emperor-Moth silk woven by Ryxi, immolated as she abandoned her orthodoxical draconian form, sprouting feathered wings of scintillating jade shimmering with metallic citrine.

 Incredibly, to Ayxin's disbelief, her opponent proved the faster combatant.
-A ripple of stark-grey mana erupted from where Jun stood in a concentric ring, flaying every inch of Ayxin’s pocket-dimension with the destructive embrace of ashen obliteration.
+A ripple of stark-grey mana erupted from where Jun stood in a concentric ring, flaying every inch of Ayxin's pocket dimension with the destructive embrace of ashen obliteration.

 The man was trying to escape!

-She again called upon the bloodline of her progenitor, invoker of thunder and lightning, Lord under the blue heaven, he who answered the first Divine-Emperor.
+She again called upon the bloodline of her progenitor, invoker of thunder and lightning, Lord under the blue heaven, who answered the first Divine-Emperor.